Alliance Board of Directors

 Membership Committee – Works with the ongoing efforts to grow the Alliance’s membership in all categories.
 Support all other committee efforts and work closely with the Marketing Committee.

-Professional Standards Committee - Provides guidance on issues related to the development or revision of standards in massage therapy education, teaching and practice.
+Professional Standards Committee –This was established to provide guidance on issues related to the development or revision of standards in massage therapy education, teaching and practice.
 This committee remains active through its two active subcommittees, NTTCDC and the CPC but there are no meetings of the parent committee at this time.

 How Do I Become an Active Part of the Alliance?

 We all have busy schedules and not everyone can make the time, has the necessary background or the desire to serve on a board.
 However, there are others who wish to participate and have a more active role in helping to re-shape Massage Therapy Education.
 Here is your opportunity to let your voice be heard and be an active part in re-shaping Massage Therapy Education.
 Join a committee, apply to be a committee leader, or apply to sit on the board.
 United, we can all make a difference.
 United, we have a strong voice and united, is how we will re-shape Massage Therapy Education together!